ainfosec/FISSURE/README.md

 **Supported**

-There are two branches within FISSURE to make file navigation easier and reduce code redundancy.
-The Python2_maint-3.7 branch contains a codebase built around Python2, PyQt4, and GNU Radio 3.7; while the Python3_maint-3.8 branch is built around Python3, PyQt5, and GNU Radio 3.8.
+There are three branches within FISSURE to make file navigation easier and reduce code redundancy.
+The Python2_maint-3.7 branch contains a codebase built around Python2, PyQt4, and GNU Radio 3.7; the Python3_maint-3.8 branch is built around Python3, PyQt5, and GNU Radio 3.8; and the Python3_maint-3.10 branch is built around Python3, PyQt5, and GNU Radio 3.10.

 Operating System            |  FISSURE Branch :-------------------------:|:-------------------------: